Skip to main content

 Major Advising Pages (MAPS) are major-specific study abroad resource pages designed to help you find a program that fits within your academic major or area of interest.
 Major Advising Pages (MAPs) are listed below.
 Find and bookmark yours.

-• Take time to research!
-In creating your list of possible UCEAP courses, try to select a few backup course options - to be used in case you need them.
+1. When you create your list of potential UCEAP courses, consider selecting a few backup courses to be used in case you need them.

-• Don't forget to discuss your course plans with your advisors prior to departure - major/minor courses go to your departmental advisor/s, and any G.E. courses go to your college advisor/s.
+2. Be sure to discuss your selected courses with your advisors - major/minor courses with your departmental advisor/s, and general education courses with your college advisor/s.

 Engineering Students